PixarAnimationStudios/OpenUSD/docs/intro.rst

 prims/properties.
 In consequence, when the internal namespace of a referenced asset changes, *higher-level overrides previously recorded in referencing assets will fall off*.
-One solution to this problem is to identify data by a "globally unique identifer" (GUID), and then associate overrides with the same GUID as the defining prim.
+One solution to this problem is to identify data by a "globally unique identifier" (GUID), and then associate overrides with the same GUID as the defining prim.
 While solving the namespace-editing problem, GUIDs introduce other problems into a pipeline, and potentially limitations on flexibility of composition.
 In past iterations of USD, Pixar used a form of